AceDZN/movie-finder/README.md

 # movie-finder
-just a test for OMDB SPA Browser with FLUX;
+just a test for OMDB ReactJS SPA Browser with FLUX;

 ####Familiar with Git?#####
 Checkout this repo, install dependencies, then start the gulp process with the following: